masonpimentel/email-forwarding-validator/README.md

 The rest of the values should generally be left alone unless you really want to modify the behavior of the app.

 ### Using the App

+This section describes how to manually execute the app (the last section explains how to set it up to run automatically) and view the execution logs.

 #### Running for the First Time